wagtail/wagtail/docs/topics/snippets.md

 The snippet could then be accessed within your template as `page.advert`.

 To attach multiple adverts to a page, the `FieldPanel` can be placed on an inline child object of `BookPage` rather than on `BookPage` itself.
-Here, this child model is named `BookPageAdvertPlacement` (so called because there is one such object for each time that an advert is placed on a BookPage):
+Here, this child model is named `BookPageAdvertPlacement` (so-called because there is one such object for each time that an advert is placed on a BookPage):

 ```python
 from django.db import models